 To configure a validating resolver to use RFC 5011 to maintain a trust anchor, configure the trust anchor using a trustanchors statement and the initial-key keyword.
-Information about this can be found in trust-anchors Statement Definition and Usage.
+Information about this can be found in dnssec-keys Statement Definition and Usage.